sd3ntato/SPM_Project/README.md

 ## submodules:
 Fisrst of all, the project needs [Fastflow](https://github.com/fastflow/fastflow) library to work.
 Then, the project needs [Eigen](https://gitlab.com/libeigen/eigen) and [Spectra](https://github.com/yixuan/spectra/) libraries to run.
 They are needed for linear algebra that is in turn necessary to generate the contractive recurrent matrix of the reservoir in the ESN

 ## how to run the project
+First of all, one needs to set up the submodules list above.
-Once the dependencies are ready, you can edit the file par0.cpp to edit the parameters you find on the first lines of function main - namely scale of the problem, number of trials per training and maximum parallelism degree - uncomment the parts of the code that you want to run (running all the experiments altogheter takes a lot of time) and then type on terminal
+Once the dependencies are ready, you can edit the file par0.cpp to edit the parameters you find on the first lines of function main - namely scale of the problem, number of trials per training and maximum parallelism degree - uncomment the parts of the code that you want to run (running all the experiments altogheter takes a lot of time) and then compile by typing on terminal
 make par0

-to compile the executable and then run it with
+then run it with
 ./par0
 The results are dumped on apposite text files.

 ## structure of the project
 - The ESN folder contains code for the ESN class
 - The linear_algebra folder contains code that is mainly used for generation of the ESN member objects, It is also needed for statistics-computation and to read dataset